DrozdovNikolai/Web-Server-PSQL/CONTAINER_DEPLOYMENT.md

 # Container Deployment Guide

-This guide explains how to deploy and access SuperHeroAPI containers in Kubernetes.
+This guide explains how to deploy and access containers in Kubernetes.

 ## Access Methods